 In most cases, no. If you have a healthy sales system already, an online store will augment sales.
 If you are moving from another online system (like Shopify or BigCommerce), a store based on your website will give you more control, design flexibility, and profit.
 But if you have no sales or little sales of your product offline and are counting on your online store to skyrocket sales, you will be disappointed.

-- But if I build it, they will come…right?
-Biggest fallacy in all of internet-land!
-You can have the most beautiful, well-designed online store in the world, but if you don’t already have a customer base, then how will people find you?
+The simple answer is No. You can have the most beautiful, well-designed online store in the world, but if you don’t already have a customer base, then how will people find you?
 That’s where you have to have a solid marketing plan–and a healthy marketing budget–to bring in customers.
 Just having a website store will not bring you sales.

 In order to have an online store of products, you must already have a solid inventory system.
 Each item should be tagged and tracked in some kind of database.
 You have to know how many items you have, their dimensions, and their weight.
 If you also have a brick-and-mortar store, you have to sync inventory between your physical store and web store.
 In other words, if an item is sold in-person, you must reduce the number available online.
 Or if it’s one of a kind, remove it from your online store.

-- Photos make the sale.
 Product photos are everything in an online store.
 Are you prepared to hire a photographer to take great photos of your products?
 Amateur photos will deter potential customers from trusting you, and subsequently will kill sales.
 If you look rinky-dink, no one is going to give you their credit card information.
 In other words, your cell phone camera is not sufficient.
 Have professional product photos taken and made available to your web developer.